SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

 $ rspec

 fizz_buzz
-  retuns '1' if number = 1
+  returns '1' if number = 1

 Finished in 0.00215 seconds (files took 0.14163 seconds to load) 1 example, 0 failures
 ```

-So we asked the progtram to return '1' if we pass in '1'.
+So we asked the program to return '1' if we pass in '1'.
 All in accordance with the game rules, right?
 We've written the minimum amount of code needed to make that happen.
 At this stage we are all good.

 But we are far from done, are we?
 One of the objectives is to return the word `fizz` if the number we pass in is divisible by 3.
 Let's write a test for that.